Duration

 • Diverse Tribal Culture: One tribe wears clay masks, one has scars made to look like crocodile skin, and one wears wigs made of their own hair.
 With over 300 different tribes, the diversity and uniqueness of traditions and cultures you will witness will be astonishing.

 • Into the Wild: Papua New Guinea consists of mountains with altitudes over 15,000 feet, surrounded by steep slopes and valleys covered in tropical rainforest.
 It is a rugged, dramatic land with fast-flowing rivers surrounded with swampy plains.
-This is a truly off-the-beaten-track adventure that will have you traversing through remote jungles, trekking mountain trails, and canoeing along the rivers.
+This is a truly off-the-beaten-track adventure that will have you traversing through remote jungles, viewing an incredible array of endemic bird species, and swimming along resident spinner dolphins.

 Day-by-Day